 2) Type chrome://net-internals/#dns in the address bar, then press Enter.

 3) You’ll be taken to the DNS section of Chrome’s internal settings page.
-Click DNS in the left-hand column, then click the button labeled Clear Host Cache to flush the DNS cache.
+Click DNS in the left-hand column (if not already selected), then click the button labeled Clear host cache to flush the DNS cache.

 4) Open a new tab, then type in the address chrome://net-internals/#sockets and press Enter.

-5) You’ll be take to the section of Chrome’s internal settings page for cached socket pools.
-Click Sockets in the lefthand column, then click the button labeled Flush Socket Pools.
+5) You’ll be taken to the section of Chrome’s internal settings page for cached socket pools.
+Click Sockets in the lefthand column, then click the button labeled Flush socket pools.